lonluda/UDT_Urea_dosing_tester/README.md

 ## Software: C++

-Disponibile nella cartella "Arduino" lo sketch di funzionamento della scheda di prototipazione utilizzato per il funzionamento del dispositivo.
+IT: Disponibile nella cartella "Arduino" lo sketch di funzionamento della scheda di prototipazione utilizzato per il funzionamento del dispositivo.

+EN: The sketch for operating the prototyping board used to operate the device is available in the “Arduino” folder.